dcoles/ivle/doc/man/tour.rst

 commits, you can examine a student's work by simply checking out the correct revision of the repository.

-From the offering page, click "View submissions" under the project of interest.
+From the offering page, click *View submissions* under the project of interest.
-This takes you to a page which lists the latest submissions from every student (presumably you will just see the submission made by "studenta" earlier in this tour).
+This takes you to a page which lists the latest submissions from every student (presumably you will just see the submission made by ``studenta`` earlier in this tour).
 Next to each submission is a command line, beginning with ``svn co``.
 For instance, you might see the line::